Real Estate Title Issues: Buyers Need to Protect Their Rights

-A Kentucky property title is a bundle of rights, or sometimes referred to a “bundle of sticks”.
+A Kentucky property title is a bundle of rights or sometimes referred to as a “bundle of sticks”.
 The idea is that individual rights, or sticks, represent specific benefits.
-Someone can own either a legal interest or equitable interest in individual rights.
+Someone can own either a legal interest or an equitable interest in individual rights.
 You need to be concerned with all past owners, not just the ones selling the property.
 Each right can be sold, rented, or transferred.

 Elizabethtown Real Estate Encumbrances:

 - Lien: Usually because of a mortgage but sometimes because of unpaid real estate property taxes.
 A property tax lien becomes first priority.
-Lein are non-ownership restrictions; you own the property, your mortgage lender does not.
+Liens are non-ownership restrictions; you own the property; your mortgage lender does not.

 - Deed restrictions: Also subdivision restrictions and homeowners’ associations.
 Property limitations that run with the land such as “no above-ground pools”.
 If you buy a lot with plans to build a home, be sure to look for minimum and maximum square footage restrictions.

 - Easements: A non-owner’s legal right to use the property.
 Utility easements are the most common.
 A less common example would be a “landlocked” neighbor whose driveway cuts through your property.
 These also run with the land.

 - Encroachments: When the neighbor built his garage, he crossed the property line.
 A misplaced fence is probably the most common.

 - Licenses: Just privileges that can be revoked.
 You allow your neighbor to park in your driveway.